SonOfThitivas/Sudoku-James-Asked/README.md

 # Sudoku-James-Asked
 Sudoku game with Python.

-files:
+Files:

 	pro.py : Sudoku that run in the terminal. ui.py : Sudoku that has a window display with tkinter module.